 A trigger input is used to trigger fast data acquisition in a large buffer with a total size of 1 million samples per channel.
 Different data acquisition modes are available.
 ADC data buffer acquisition with 2 MHz sampling output is used for short and triggerable pulses acquisition.
-ADC data are filtered and decimated to provide lower rate data streams.
-Fast and intermediate data streams with 100 kHz and 1 kHz sampling frequency are available for longer events when higher sampling resolution is needed.
-DC current measurement is available with 10 Hz sampling frequency.
+These data is then filtered and decimated to provide lower rate data streams.
+Fast and intermediate data streams with 100 kHz and 1 kHz data rates are available for longer events when higher sampling resolution is needed.
+DC current measurement is available with a 10 Hz data rate.